Letro app

 Rethinking account creation

-In close collaboration with our CEO and lead developer, we designed a simplified onboarding flow that eliminated traditional email/password requirements.
+In close collaboration with the lead developer, we designed an onboarding flow that eliminated email or SMS verification as neither would work during telecommunications blackouts.
 Instead, users create accounts with just a username paired with a localised domain (e.g., @guayoyo.cafe in Venezuela).
-This collaborative approach allowed us to:
+This approach enabled us to:

-• Creates immediate regional familiarity, making the app feel more personalised.
+• Create immediate regional familiarity, making the app feel more personalised.

 Designing for offline-first experiences

-Every interaction needed to function reliably both online and offline, without depending on real-time feedback or server validation.
-I partnered with the team to understand the technical limits and together designed asynchronous syncing with clear UI states that:
+Every interaction needed to function reliably both online and offline, without depending on real-time feedback or server validation, so I partnered with the team to understand the technical limits and together design the UX for the asynchronous communication.

 Natural High Safaris